 Small restaurants that only need a couple of POS stations can get started with Toast by purchasing hardware from the Toast website.
 If you need more guidance, installation support, or a custom quote, schedule a call with a Toast sales representative, who will create a custom price quote based on your specific needs and start the onboarding process once you accept Toast’s terms.

 Toast is an excellent restaurant POS system.
 It is user-friendly with hardware designed to withstand hot kitchens and busy dining rooms.
 Its four subscription tiers also enable small restaurants to access top-of-the-line tools without paying enterprise-level prices.

-Toast offers a Starter POS subscription with $0 in monthly fees, but a higher payment processing rate of 2.99% + 15 cents.
+Toast offers a Starter POS subscription with $0 in monthly fees but a higher payment processing rate of 2.99% plus 15 cents.
 Toast does not take an additional percentage of users’ sales.
 The only fees Starter users pay are processing fees on digital payments.
-Though, the Starter user contract stipulates that you process a minimum amount of credit card payments on a monthly basis.
+However, the Starter user contract stipulates that you process a minimum amount of credit card payments on a monthly basis.
 So, you can’t sign up for the Toast Starter subscription and only accept cash payments to avoid paying transaction fees.

 Toast POS has a laser focus on restaurant businesses and consistently drives innovation in restaurant software.
 This POS is an excellent fit for restaurants of any style.
 It is exceptionally intuitive, easy to use, and provides robust reporting functions in its baseline system.
 Our Toast POS review finds it an excellent tool for restaurants that want to expand into digital ordering, delivery, and contactless service models.
 To see if this system is right for you, visit Toast for a full demo.